 Rural, Semi-urban, Urban

 Almost every media/ production house is based in Mumbai, making it a hub for film directors.
 As a film director, you are expected to work in Mumbai for at least one project.
 However, the odds are you’ll be working in Mumbai for a lot of your film projects as the film city is situated in Mumbai and all the big banners and production houses have their headquarters in Mumbai.
 The secondary cities for the cinema and filmmaking industry would be New Delhi, Pune, Bengaluru, and Chennai.
-The south cinema industry is one of the biggest cinema industries followed by bollywood.
-There are more opportunities available in these cities and it is easier to gain experience working with several media houses.

 On a usual basis, the film directors are required to work for 12-14 hours per day.
 The work hours can be extended depending on the requirements of the project.
 There are no specific work hours.
 Sometimes, their work starts at night because of the demand for a script.
 Hence, the work hours vary from project to project.
 Quite often, they are required to work overtime to complete a shoot or meet a deadline.